Merging White Dwarf Binaries Produce Type Ia Supernovae in Elliptical Galaxies: Implications for SN Ia Progenitors

 \section{Implications for SN Ia Progenitors}

-The dependence on sSFR explains correlations between \sneia and their hosts discovered over the past decade including the `step-correction' parameterized by host mass, SFR, or sSFR. \citep[e.g., ][]{kelly2010, sullivan2010, lampeitl2010, smith2012, wang2013, pan2014, roman2018, rigault2020, kang2020, kelsey2021, briday2022, wiseman2022, wiseman2023, larison2024, ginolin2024}. \citet{vallely2020} find that bimodal \sneia are $\delta m\sim 0.3$~mag fainter than the population average, slightly higher than the $\delta m\sim 0.2$~mag offset inferred by \citet{briday2022} from a large sample of \sneia and host-galaxy properties.
+The dependence on sSFR explains correlations between \sneia and their hosts discovered over the past decade including the `step-correction' parameterized by host mass, SFR, or sSFR \citep[e.g., ][]{kelly2010, sullivan2010, lampeitl2010, smith2012, wang2013, pan2014, roman2018, rigault2020, kang2020, kelsey2021, briday2022, wiseman2022, wiseman2023, larison2024, ginolin2024}. \citet{vallely2020} find that bimodal \sneia are $\delta m\sim 0.3$~mag fainter than the population average, slightly higher than the $\delta m\sim 0.2$~mag offset inferred by \citet{briday2022} from a large sample of \sneia and host-galaxy properties.
 Yet the bimodal \sneia already have at least one axis of asymmetry so viewing-angle effects may account for the slightly larger $\delta m$ calculated by \citet{vallely2020} if luminosity and inclination are correlated.

-The \fsNi velocities exceed pre-explosion turbulent motions in the WD ($\sim 100~\kms$; \citealp{hoeflich2002, kim2013}) and the prevalence for roughly equal-height peaks in the bimodal profiles also disfavors internal explosive asymmetries such as deflagration plumes \citep[e.g., ][]{seitenzahl2013} or off-center detonations \citep[e.g., ][]{chamulak2012}.
+The peak-to-peak velocity separations \vsep in bimodal \sneia exceed pre-explosion turbulent motions in the WD ($\sim 100~\kms$; \citealp{hoeflich2002, kim2013}) and the preference for roughly equal-height peaks in the bimodal profiles also disfavors internal explosive asymmetries such as deflagration plumes \citep[e.g., ][]{seitenzahl2013} or off-center detonations \citep[e.g., ][]{chamulak2012}.
 Instead, multi-dimensional simulations of violent mergers \citep{pakmor2013} and collisions \citep{rosswog2009} show the highly-asymmetric \fsNi distributions required by the bimodal line profiles.

-The correlation between the peak-to-peak velocity separation \vsep and peak $V$-band magnitude \Mv shown in Fig.~\ref{fig:vsep-corr} further suggests a collision or merger origin, where \vsep measures the separation between the two velocity components in the nebular spectra and \Mv is a reliable proxy for the bolometric luminosity \citep[e.g., ][]{arnett1982}.
+The correlation between \vsep and the peak $V$-band magnitude \Mv shown in Fig.~\ref{fig:vsep-corr} further suggests a merger origin, where \vsep measures the separation between the two velocity components in the nebular spectra and \Mv is a reliable proxy for the bolometric luminosity \citep[e.g., ][]{arnett1982}.
 The Spearman correlation coefficient for \vsep and \Mv in Fig.~\ref{fig:vsep-corr} is $r=-0.75$ with a statistically significant $p$-value of $p=0.020$.
 The negative correlation coefficient corresponds to a \emph{positive} correlation between \vsep and peak luminosity because the photometric magnitude system is inverted.
-This correlation is naturally produced if more massive WD binaries with faster orbits at contact synthesize more \fsNi during the explosion, producing more radioactive decay power and brighter light curves.
+This correlation is naturally produced if more massive WD binaries with faster orbits synthesize more \fsNi during the explosion, producing more radioactive decay power and brighter light curves.